Thyroid Hormone Synthesis, Disorder, and Function Test- Multiple Choice Questions

 d) Cleavage and release of thyroid hormones

-7) In addition to inhibiting thyroid hormone synthesis, which of the following chemical drug also reduces the uptake of iodine into the thyroid cells?
+7) Which of the following chemical drug also reduces the uptake of iodine into the thyroid cells?

 b) Methimazole